dqops/dqo/docs/reference/yaml/monitoring/table-monthly-monitoring-checks.md

 ___

-## TableAvailabilityMonthlyMonitoringChecksSpec
+## TableAccuracyMonthlyMonitoringChecksSpec
-Container of built-in preconfigured data quality checks on a table level that are detecting the table availability.
+Container of built-in preconfigured data quality checks on a table level that are verifying the accuracy of the table, comparing it with another reference table, on a monthly basis.